 Jessica received the Part Time Faculty Award for Teaching Excellence from Widener, a Rocky Award from the Philadelphia Dance Community, residencies from PhiladelphiaDance.org, Lafayette College, and Widener University, and grants from the Pennsylvania Council on the Arts, Philadelphia Cultural Fund and Berks Arts.

 She earned her MFA in Performance and Choreography from Temple University, where she was awarded a Teaching/ Research Assistantship, a Dance Scholarship, and the Temple University Rose Vernick Award for Artistic Transformation.
 Jessica earned her BA in Dance and Anthropology from Muhlenberg College where she received the Dance Leadership Award and was the Assistant to the Director of the Muhlenberg Community Dance Center.
-Jessica is also a trained instructor in Dance for PD – a program developed by the Mark Morris Dance Group to bring dance to people with Parkinson’s Disease and a Power Pilates Mat I & II Certified Instructor.
+Jessica is also a trained instructor in Dance for PD – a program developed by the Mark Morris Dance Group to bring dance to people with Parkinson’s Disease, a Power Pilates Mat Certified Instructor, and a Reiki practitioner.